Farael49/jlink-example/README.md

 ## 4 - Wrap it up under a Github Action
 We'll build our JRE with the github actions, and ship it with our app in a docker image.
 Our custom JRE is specific to an OS, our list of modules and additional options.
 We're using actions/cache in order to reuse a previously made JRE if these don't change.
 To properly cache it, the jlink options were put on a file (see jlink --save-opts) from which we get the hash.
 If the file change, the hash change, meaning we have to rebuild our runtime.
+If targeting the same platform (linux here) the following works fine :
 ```
   build-jre:
     runs-on: ubuntu-latest